 Anyone who thinks they may be experiencing clubbing should contact a medical professional as soon as possible.

-Getting proper treatment for the underlying cause of clubbing is usually crucial to a good outcome and reducing the risk of more serious, permanent complications.
+Getting proper treatment for the underlying cause of clubbing is

 Left untreated, several common conditions associated with clubbing can cause organ damage, disability, coma, and death.

 Clubbed fingers occur when the soft tissues of the fingers swell, become spongy, and slowly straighten the curvature of the nail bed.

 Clubbing typically occurs as the result of chronic gastrointestinal conditions or conditions that interfere with circulating oxygen levels.
 Some genetic conditions can also cause clubbing.